IdentityServer/IdentityServer4.WsFederation/README.md

 ## Configuration
 For most parts, the WS-Federation endpoint can use the standard IdentityServer4 client configuration for relying parties.
-But there are also options available setting WS-Federation specific options.
+But there are also options available for setting WS-Federation specific options.

 ### Defaults
 You can configure global defaults in the `WsFederationOptions` class, e.g.:

-* defaultt token type (SAML 1.1 vs SAML 2.0)
+* default token type (SAML 1.1 vs SAML 2.0)
 * default hashing and digest algorithms
 * default SAML name identifier format
 * default mappings from "short" claim types to WS-* claim types